Table of Contents

 Some of your biggest expenses each month, such as a mortgage or student loan payments, are likely predictable.
 Others, like major car repairs or a leaky roof, can creep up when you least expect them.
 Having funds set aside to help cover those unplanned costs — not to mention future expenses such as retirement — is critical to maintaining your financial health.

-So, exactly how much money should you have in savings?
-And how much money should you save each month?
-The exact figures will vary based on your lifestyle and income, but you'll want enough set aside to help cover emergency needs as well as longer-term goals.
+The exact figures to have in your savings will vary based on your lifestyle and income, but you'll want enough set aside to help cover emergency needs as well as longer-term goals.
 Here's what to know.

 The 3 Savings Buckets